-Satcom in 2019: Leasing vs. Services & the Year Ahead
+Satcom in 2019: Leasing vs. services and the year ahead

 2018 emerged as an understatement compared to the hype generated by satellite operators.
 Revenue didn’t rebound according to expectations, pricing and backlog both declined across operators, and video finally showed no signs of further growth, as multiple operators posted revenue declines in video even with marginally increasing demand.
 Looking downstream, suffice it to say that.